Introduction

 Conclusion

-It can therefore be seen that using the finite element method for the structural analysis of yard machinery provides a highly reliable assessment of the structural perspective of the asset.
-Using this methodology, it is necessary to know the boundary conditions, mass and position of non-modeled components, constraints, among other factors.
-It is also important to know the magnitude and types of stresses expected on the equipment during its useful life, as well as the standards that recommend each type of analysis.
+Given the above, it is clear that using the finite element method for the structural analysis of yard machinery provides a highly reliable assessment of the asset’s structural integrity.
+Thus, when applying this methodology, it is necessary to know the boundary conditions, mass, and position of unmodeled components, as well as constraints and other factors.
+Furthermore, it is important to know the magnitude and types of stresses expected on the equipment during its service life, as well as the standards that govern each type of analysis.

 Similarly, by using mechanical analysis, you can be more assertive about the operational functioning of the machines.
 This also extends to assessing the condition of their mechanical components and sizing their systems.